 Pick up tips, screencasts and even best practices from industry professionals.

 Recommended Reading: Getting A College Degree Or Self-Learning?

 Kickstart the beginning of your new path into programming today!

 Codecademy is indisputably the most famous website to teach you to code interactively, thanks to its helpful interface and well-structured courses.

 Inside each lesson is a panel that explains necessary code and instruction.
 Another panel allows you to get your hands dirty by writing acceptable code, then checking if you are doing the right thing.
 Don’t worry about making mistakes, as both instruction and code panels will warn you of errors, and provide hints.
 It is as if there’s a kind teacher right beside you.

-Almost all courses are aggressively polished with impressive design and informative screencasts, though the challenges after the screencast might bit a bit hard for amateurs.
+Almost all courses are aggressively polished with impressive design and informative screencasts, though the challenges after the screencast might be a bit hard for amateurs.
 Luckily, there are hints and answers to refer to.
-While most of the offered courses are free, certain ones will require you to spend $25/month to access the entire course including all screencasts and challenges, and also all other courses in Code School.
+While most of the offered courses are free, certain ones will require you to opt for paid subscription to access the entire course including all screencasts and challenges, and also all other courses in Code School.

 Udacity is the unification of insightful video lectures and improved quizzes to achieve the interactive feel for students, so it’s ideal for those who don’t like to read but rather get explanations from industry professionals such as Google employees.

 You will be given a screencast from pros discussing the topics and instructions, then you will take either logic or programming quizzes to strengthen your understanding or forge it into a skill.